 Home to school distances used for tie-breaking will be determined by Cornwall Council's nominated Geographical Information System (or, for parents and carers living in Devon by Devon County Council's preferred system.
 Distances will be measured by a straight-line measurement.
-Measurements will be between the child's home address using Ordnance Survey's Point Dataset (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).
+Measurements will be between the child's home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).